Omar Khayyam: The Moving Finger quatrain

 The quatrain by Omar Khayyam known as "The Moving Finger", in the form of its translation by the English poet Edward Fitzgerald is one of the most popular quatrains in the Anglosphere.
 It reads:

-The title of the novel "The Moving Finger" written by Agatha Christie and published in 1942 was inspired by this quatrain of the translation of Rubaiyat of Omar Khayyam by Edward Fitzgerald.
-Martin Luther King also cites this quatrain of Omar Khayyam in one of his speeches "Beyond Vietnam: A Time to Break Silence":
+The title of the novel The Moving Finger written by Agatha Christie and published in 1942 was inspired by this quatrain of the translation of Rubaiyat of Omar Khayyam by Edward Fitzgerald.
+Martin Luther King also cites this quatrain of Omar Khayyam in one of his speeches, "Beyond Vietnam: A Time to Break Silence":

 In one of his apologetic speeches about the Clinton–Lewinsky scandal, Bill Clinton, the 42nd president of the US, also cites this quatrain.

+Writer Alan Watts also cites this quatrain in episode 15 of a 1959 television series he hosted called "Eastern Wisdom and Modern Life."

 Other popular culture references

+In 1934 Harold Lamb published a historical novel Omar Khayyam.
 The French-Lebanese writer Amin Maalouf based the first half of his historical fiction novel Samarkand on Khayyam's life and the creation of his Rubaiyat.
 The sculptor Eduardo Chillida produced four massive iron pieces titled Mesa de Omar Khayyam (Omar Khayyam's Table) in the 1980s.

+A 1963-1964 serial in The Adventures of Rocky and Bullwinkle and Friends television cartoon has as its macguffin a "Ruby Yacht" (a jewel-encrusted model boat) with Omar Khayyam's name on it.

 The lunar crater Omar Khayyam was named in his honour in 1970, as was the minor planet 3095 Omarkhayyam discovered by Soviet astronomer Lyudmila Zhuravlyova in 1980.

 Google has released two Google Doodles commemorating him.
 The first was on his 964th birthday on 18 May 2012.
 The second was on his 971st birthday on 18 May 2019.